Robert Lee Scott Jr.: World War II

-After World War II began, Scott joined Task Force Aquila in February 1942 to fly a group of Boeing B-17 Flying Fortress bombers to the China Burma India Theater.
+After World War II began, Scott joined Task Force Aquila in February 1942 to fly a group of Boeing B-17 Flying Fortress bombers to the China Burma India Theater, initially as a scheme to bomb Japan.
 Anxious to join the mission, which was to bomb Japan from China, he professed to be an experienced B-17 pilot.
 He learned to fly the plane en route to Africa.
 Upon arrival in India, he found the mission had been cancelled, so he became stuck in India.

 Wanting to be on the frontline in flying combat, within a month, he was assigned as executive and operations officer of the Assam-Burma-China (Ferry) Command.
 This was the forerunner of the famous Air Transport Command, which flew "The Hump" from India to China to supply the Kuomintang government.
 When the commanding officer left for China on 17 June, Scott was assigned command of the operation for several days.

 Still anxious to get into combat and wishing to learn the Flying Tigers' tactics, he obtained the use of a Republic P-43 Lancer, assigned to the Flying Tigers by Claire Chennault.
 He flew at least one high–altitude mission over Mount Everest, as he described in the opening pages of his 1943 memoir God Is My Co-Pilot.
 Scott began flying missions with the Flying Tigers, piloting a P-40 as a single ship escort for the transports and on ground attack missions.
 During this period, he frequently repainted the propeller spinner in different colors to create the illusion of a much larger fighter force in the area than a single aircraft, becoming in effect a "one-man air force."